 Electrical Machines and Drives - 15 credits

-Aims to enhance the understanding of electric motors and their associated drive systems to develop the relationship between the theoretical and practical aspects of the subject.
+This module aims to enhance your understanding of electric motors and their associated drive systems to develop the relationship between the theoretical and practical aspects of the subject.

 Power Systems - 10 credits

 Operation of power systems and the control actions to be implemented on a system during normal and abnormal conditions.
-We look at the concepts of power system models and analysis techniques to ensure reliability and energy efficiency.
+You will look at the concepts of power system models and analysis techniques to ensure reliability and energy efficiency.

 Alternative Energy and Smart Grid - 15 credits

-Helps to develop a sound understanding of different renewable energy sources and the principle of energy conversion from renewable sources into electricity.
-We explore specialist areas, such as smart grid systems and power electronics.
+This module is designed to help you develop a sound understanding of different renewable energy sources and the principle of energy conversion from renewable sources into electricity.
+You will explore specialist areas, such as smart grid systems and power electronics.

 Digital Communications - 10 credits